Endorsement History and Overview

 The NMAIMH Endorsement provides information that may be of benefit to employers, parents, health and legal practitioners, and insurance providers who want assurance that the person endorsed has demonstrated specialized expertise related to the social and emotional development of infants and young children in relationship with their parents/primary caregivers.
 The NMAIMH endorses professionals from many disciplines.

-There are four levels of the NMAIMH Endorsement®:
+There are four categories of the NMAIMH Endorsement®:

 1. Infant Family Associate